Tuition Fees for Short Full-time NC/NQ (Non-advanced) Courses

-Requests for refunds should be submitted, in writing, to the relevant Head of Curriculum or Curriculum Assistant Principal, for consideration
+Requests for refunds should be submitted, in writing, to the relevant Curriculum Manager or Curriculum Assistant Principal, for consideration

 In the event of a refund being processed, a £40.00 Administration Fee will apply (regardless of the value of the refund).